brighthive/data-resource-generator/docs/source/routes.rst

 An error will return if either the primary key IDs provided for the parent and children fail to resolve to existing data in the database.

+In order for many to many to work both primary keys of the tables in the relationship need to "id".

 Generated routes and how to interact with them
 ----------------------------------------------